risv1/mamba-nlp/README.md

 # Mamba NLP in PyTorch

 This repository contains a basic PyTorch implementation of the [Mamba](https://arxiv.org/abs/2312.00752) model for NLP, inspired by transformer architectures with a focus on integrating a Selective State Space Model (SSM) and MambaBlock design for improved sequence modeling.
-The model is designed to handle tasks such as text generation, classification, and other NLP applications.

 ## Components